kalondepeace/Celo-Faucet/README.md

 ### 1.3 ERC20 interface
-In this tutorial, since you are going to be dealing with token transfers, you need an interface to interact with the tokens and perform actinos lke transferring tokens.
+In this tutorial, since you are going to be dealing with token transfers, you need an interface to interact with the tokens and perform actions lke transferring tokens.

 IERC20 is an interface for the standard implementation of a fungible token on the Ethereum blockchain.
 The acronym stands for "Ethereum Request for Comment 20", and it is a technical standard used to create and interact with tokens that have the same characteristics as the Ethereum cryptocurrency, Ether.